Quantum cluster approach to the topological invariants in correlated Chern insulators: Model and Method

+This approximation ignores the breaking of translation invariance caused by the different treatments given to intercluster and intracluster single particle terms.
+Yet it does not affect the density of states \cite{S_arXiv2008}.
+CPT has also been successfully applied to the studies of the single-particle spectral functions \cite{SPP_PRL2000,ST_PRL2004,KYXL_PRB2011,YXL_PRL2011,YL_PRB2012,LYXL_PRB2014}.

+CPT is exact in the non-interacting limit but does not allow for spontaneous symmetry breaking phases.
+To find such phases, one would resort to VCA \cite{PAD_PRL2003}, which can be viewed as a variational version of CPT according to the self energy functional theory \cite{P_EPJB2003}.
+Here, the decoupled cluster with additional symmetry-breaking Weiss terms is employed as the reference system and its self-energy takes on an approximation of the original's.
+Then the grand potential functional can be expressed as

+where $\Omega$ ($\Omega^\prime$) and $g_0$ ($g_0^\prime$) are the grand potential and the free propagator of the original (reference) system, respectively. $G^\prime_0$ is the exact cluster single particle Green's function of the reference system and $h^\prime$ denotes the introduced symmetry-breaking Weiss field.
+A symmetry-breaking phase is obtained if the grand potential $\Omega(h^\prime)$ takes a minimum at a finite value of the Weiss field.
+We note that the variational process is free of the periodization procedure due the trace in Eq. (\ref{GP}).

+CPT/VCA can also calculate single particle edge states of two dimensional interacting systems.
+This is done by tiling clusters into a supercluster with a ribbon geometry, which is subject to open boundary condition along one direction but to periodic boundary condition along the other [e.g. see Fig. \ref{lattice}(c)].
+Now the supercluster Green's function $G_0(\omega)$ in Eq. (\ref{SPGF}) is taken to be the direct sum of the single cluster Green's functions, and the couplings between individual clusters within this supercluster are treated as perturbations, i.e. they show up in the $V(\widetilde{\mathbf{k}})$ term in Eq. (\ref{SPGF}).
+Other procedures are exactly the same with those to compute the bulk properties.

-In interacting many-body systems, the single particle Green's function is a useful tool to investigate the topological properties\cite{V2003,WQZ2010,G2011}.
-Recently, it has been proved that the zero-frequency single particle Green's function alone is sufficient to encode all the topological information if the system has no non-trivial ground state degeneracies\cite{WZ2012}.
-Then the so-called topological Hamiltonian\cite{WY2013}, which is defined as,
+In interacting many-body systems, the exact single particle Green's function $\mathcal{G}(\mathbf{k},\omega)$ is a useful tool to investigate the topological properties \cite{V2003,G_PRB2011,WZ_PRX2012}.
+Actually, the topological Hamiltonian \cite{WY_JPCM2013}, which is defined as the minus inverse of the zero-frequency single particle Green's function, i.e.

-can be used to compute topological invariants.
-In this letter, we use this quantity to calculate the Chern numbers.
+is sufficient to encode all the topological information \cite{WZ_PRX2012}.
+For example, the interacting Chern number can be constructed via the Kubo formula \cite{TKNN_PRL1982}